-At the first European Congress of Psychology, held in Amsterdam in 1989, representatives of the Spanish Society of Psychological Assessment (SEEP) proposed the foundation of a European Association of Psychological Assessment.
+At the first European Congress of Psychology, held in Amsterdam in 1989, representatives of the Spanish Society of Psychological Assessment proposed the foundation of a European Association of Psychological Assessment.
 The intent was to dedicate professional efforts to the development and regulated usage of psychological assessment tools and have an association that would manage and ease the networking amongst professionals in Europe in the field.

-Fortunately, in 1990, the Spanish Society of Psychological Assessment was turned into the European Association of Psychological Assessment (EAPA).

-The EAPA was officially established on June 7, with R. Fernandez Ballesteros (President), K. Miller (Vice-President), B. De Raad (Secretary-General), M. Forns (Deputy Secretary), M.O.
+Fortunately, in 1990, the Spanish Society of Psychological Assessment was turned into the European Association of Psychological Assessment, which was officially established on June 7, with R. Fernandez Ballesteros (President), K. Miller (Vice-President), B. De Raad (Secretary-General), M. Forns (Deputy Secretary), M.O.
 Marquez (Treasurer), and N. Bomholt, G.H.
 Fischer, F. Silva, and H. Westmeyer (Members) being elected to the Executive Committee.